Modern, yet built on the well-preserved remains of one of Europe’s most intimidating fortresses.

 As one of the great fortresses in Europe, Luxembourg was passed between European powers until the Treaty of London in 1867 when it was demilitarized and its city fortifications were partially dismantled.
 Still, much remains of its former glory including gates, forts, bastions, and the iconic and spooky casemates.
 A walk around the old city gives you a clear sense of its once-fearsome impregnability.
 A medieval church, a historic abbey, and the Grand Ducal Palace have all earned the status of a UNESCO World Heritage site.

 Tender loving care for your body and tranquility for your mind: you can have all this and more with Luxembourg’s offerings for wellness and well-being.
 Imagine a relaxing stroll among the vineyards of the Moselle valley, a languorous day in the thermal waters in Mondorf-les-Bains, and a sumptuous dinner of local specialities.
 What more could you ask for?

 A relaxing stroll through the idyllic green forests just outside the capital city.
-A fascinating tour of the insurmountable cliffs and the remains of the once-impregnable walls that were at the center of seismic power struggles and earned Luxembourg the nickname 'Gibraltar of the North’.
+A fascinating tour of the insurmountable fortifications and the remains of the once-impregnable walls that were at the center of seismic power struggles and earned Luxembourg the nickname 'Gibraltar of the North’.
 Combine these two activities into one great day.